yetaai/yorm/README.md

 Then create your application tables.
 You can also define your own structure types as well.

-Below example will call parallelly execute saveone and savemany.
+Below example will call parallelly saveone and savemany.

 ```sql
 create table aa(id1 int, id2 int, val1 char(20), primary key(id1, id2)